-We are now using a public google folder to deliver reports.
-Most email servers are now blocking incoming pdf’s from people you haven’t emailed with before.
-The location is
+We are not using a public google folder to deliver reports.
+Most email servers are now blocking incoming PDF’s from people you haven’t emailed with before.

 Please allow 48-72 hours after the event to see your reports and overhead videos online

 I am the founder of IntervalTiming.com and the programmer who changed the way we can look at our Interval Times in barrel racing!

 I have loved horses as long as I can remember.
 We had a pony as kids and then went years without a horse on the property, but that never dampened my love.

 Being like the average horse crazy enthusiast, I would sell my soul for a horse in a heartbeat.
 I spent a lot of my time as a kid aligning myself with people who knew more than me about horses or had horses.
 I have always been fascinated with everything about them.

 I grew up in Northern Ontario Canada.
 It is fairly isolated and surrounded by trees, mountains and lakes.
 Not exactly horse country.